Aliases for CTPS1 Gene

 GeneCards Summary for CTPS1 Gene

 CTPS1 (CTP Synthase 1) is a Protein Coding gene.
 Diseases associated with CTPS1 include Immunodeficiency 24 and Sleeping Sickness.
-Among its related pathways are Metabolism and Metabolism of nucleotides.
+Among its related pathways are superpathway of pyrimidine deoxyribonucleotides de novo biosynthesis and Metabolism.
 Gene Ontology (GO) annotations related to this gene include hydrolase activity and CTP synthase activity.
 An important paralog of this gene is CTPS2.

 UniProtKB/Swiss-Prot Summary for CTPS1 Gene